-In general, the fat cap of the brisket should be oriented towards the heat source.
+In general, the fat side of the brisket should be oriented towards the heat source.
 The fat cap functions as an insulator and helps to prevent the flat from drying out.

 There are several types of fat found on an a steer - subcutaneous, intermuscular, intramuscular, intercostal, etc.

-This article explores the solid subcutaneous animal fat that sits on top of the brisket.
-This fat is referred to as the "fat cap."
+This article explores the solid subcutaneous animal fat that sits on top of the brisket; This fat side is referred to as the "fat cap."

 The brisket comes from the chest of the steer.
 The side of the brisket that faces the skin is covered with a layer of subcutaneous fat - this fat is referred to as the fat cap.

-On a whole packer's brisket, the fat cap layer is rather thick, usually 1-2 inches - however, the thickness of the fat cap depends entirely on how the steer was butchered.
+On a whole packer's brisket, the fat layer is rather thick, usually 1-2 inches - the thickness of the fat side depends entirely on how the steer was butchered.